squinkylabs/SqHarmony/docs/harmonyII.md

 Much common music uses some form of diatonic harmony.
 For some typical examples, consider the chord progressions for some common songs.
 Bob Dylan's ["All Along The Watchtower"](https://www.youtube.com/watch?v=bT7Hj-ea0VE).
 The chords are A minor, G major, F major.
 Those are the diatonic triads on 8, 7, 6 in A Minor.
 Or [every teen-age car-crash song](https://www.youtube.com/watch?v=bh4se9YMV3A) is G major, E minor, C major and D major.
 Those are the diatonic triads on 8, 6, 4, 5 in G major.

 Many chord generators tend to generate all the chord at different pitches, like C Major, D Major, etc...
-Many chord generators are unable to generate the diatonic chords at different pitches.
-For an in-depth look at this, see [analysis of chord transposition](./more-on-harmony.md/#analysis-of-quantizers).
+Many chord generators are unable to generate the diatonic chords at different pitches, or at best you need two of them, be able to control their rounding, and know how to do the scale arithmetic yourself

 Harmony II also has a bunch of non-diatonic scales in it.
 So it isn't limited to diatonic harmony at all.

-For more on scales and modes and such, look at a Four info.
+For more on scales and modes and such, look at a [more on harmony](./more-on-harmony.md)

 Aside from generating "in key" triads, like the examples above, you can also use harmony to generate a single parallel interval.
 This is usually done with a third, or inverted third.
 Some common rock examples are [The Beatles And Your Bird Can Sing](https://www.youtube.com/watch?v=sOUlbredoUM), the intro to [Bon Jovi's Wanted Dead or Alive](https://www.youtube.com/watch?v=SRvCvsRp5ho), [The Beatles Blackbird](https://www.youtube.com/watch?v=Man4Xw8Xypo), [Van Morrison's Brown Eyed Girl](https://www.youtube.com/watch?v=kqXSBe-qMGo)